Duma arson attack: "Wedding of Hate"

+Grandfather taunted outside court

 Hussein Dawabsheh, the grandfather, was taunted by Jewish settlers outside the court proceedings who were supportive of the defendant.
 They chanted in Arabic "Where's Ali?
 There's no Ali.
 Ali is burned.
 On the fire.
 Ali is on the grill" and "Where is Ali?
 Where is Riham?
 Where is Saad?
 It's too bad Ahmed didn't burn as well."
 Police and court officials present did not interfere.
 Israeli Arab parliamentarian Ahmad Tibi put up as video capturing the incident.